axiacore/cachet-uptime-robot/README.md

 * `CachetUrl`: URL of the API of the status page you want to show the site availability in.
 * `MetricId`: (Optional) Id of the Cachet metric with site availability.
 * `ComponentId`: (Optional) Id of the component you want to update on each check.

+Either `MetricId` or `ComponentId` must be defined per `uptimeRobotMonitorID`

+MetricId is special, it will try to sync the graph from UptimeRobot to Cachet.
+Please keep this in mind at all times.

 ### Usage